mlswg/mls-protocol/draft-ietf-mls-protocol.md

 presented identifiers in the old credential, according to the application's policy.

+### Expiring Credentials

+In some credential schemes, the validity status of a credential can change over time.
+For example, X.509 certificates can expire or be revoked by their issuer.
+To avoid operational problems such as new joiners rejecting expired credentials in a group, applications that use such credentials should ensure that all of the credentials in use in a group are valid.

+If a member finds that its credential is invalid (or will be soon), it should issue an Update or Commit that replaces it with a valid credential.
+For this reason, members SHOULD accept Update proposals and Commits issued by members with invalid credentials, if the credential in the Update or Commit is valid.

+If a member finds that another member's credential is invalid, they may issue a Remove that removes that member.
+For example, an application could require a member preparing to issue a Commit to check the tree for invalid credentials and include Remove proposals for those members in its Commit.
+In situations where the group tree is known to the DS, the DS could also monitor the tree for invalid credentials and issue external Remove proposals.

 ### Uniquely Identifying Clients

 MLS implementations will presumably provide applications with a way to request